Chia1995/ccl4/README.md

 # 3. Motivation
-Don’t Die High is a 3D endless runner where the player races along a colorful rainbow road through a psychedelic world.
+Don't Die High is a 3D endless runner where the player races along a colorful rainbow road through a psychedelic world.
 The aim is to survive and achieve a high score by collecting coins and hearts to restore lives.
 The player must avoid poisonous mushrooms and jump over walls — because each mistake costs a life.
 When a life is lost, Death begins to chase the player, adding tension.
 As the player runs, Death gradually falls behind and disappears — until the next mistake.
-Our motivation was to blend vibrant visuals, fast-paced action, and a subtle message: don’t overdo it.
+Our motivation was to blend vibrant visuals, fast-paced action, and a subtle message: don't overdo it.

 # 4. 3D Modeling and Animation